Hypersurfaces with nonnegative scalar curvature: Abstract

 \section{Abstract}

 We show that closed hypersurfaces in Euclidean space with nonnegative scalar curvature are weakly mean convex.
-In contrast, the statement is no longer true if the scalar curvature is replaced by the $k$-th mean curvature, for $k$ greater than $2$, as we construct the counter-examples for all $k$ greater than $2$.
-Our proof relies on a new geometric inequality which relates the scalar curvature and mean curvature of a hypersurface to the mean curvature of the level sets of a height function.
-By extending the argument, we show that complete non-compact hypersurfaces of finitely many regular ends with nonnegative scalar curvature are weakly mean convex, and prove a positive mass theorem for such hypersurfaces.
+In contrast, the statement is no longer true if the scalar curvature is replaced by the $k$th mean curvature, for $k$ greater than $2$, as we construct the counter-examples for all $k$ greater than $2$.
+Our proof relies on a new geometric argument which relates the scalar curvature and mean curvature of a hypersurface to the mean curvature of the level sets of a height function.
+By extending the argument, we show that complete non-compact asymptotically flat hypersurfaces with nonnegative scalar curvature are weakly mean convex and prove the positive mass theorem for such hypersurfaces in all dimensions.